 - Develop tools that will help farmers assess and understand the value of adopting corn disease management practices.

 - On-farm demonstrations of best available management options for corn diseases.

 - Timely information about corn disease risk for farmers via access to online resources and through mobile device platforms.

 - Information on corn disease management available via national websites and customized for distribution through extension programs in states where corn is grown.
 Avenues include the CPN and the Take Action Program.

 - Results from on farm demonstrations of technologies developed by NPTMI.

-Multiple collaborative locations distributed across the U.S. A team approach will be used where researchers and Extension personnel will collaborate to develop multiple outputs for corn disease management in the U.S. To accomplish this goal, a minimum budget of $200,000 per year with 5% increases per year will be needed to meet these needs.
+Multiple collaborative locations distributed across the U.S. A team approach will be used where researchers and Extension personnel will collaborate to develop multiple outputs for corn disease management in the U.S.

 Development and refinement of cost-effective management practices based on evidence-based situations will result in a reduction in corn disease and grain loss.
 Increased awareness and implementation of management techniques to reduce mycotoxin contamination in corn grain.